Have more questions?

 This can occur because ownership between family members may not be equal.
 Family members may be on a different payment schedule.
 This may occur because one party has not provided STUSCO with required information (i.e. missing tax information) or some family members may own interest in other properties in addition to those commonly owned.
 Other factors possibly causing variances between family member check amounts may be related to stale dated checks, returned checks and/or address changes.

 What should I do if I do not receive my revenue check?

 Due to potential postal delays, a revenue check may arrive a few days late on occasion.
 If you have not received a check by the 10th business day following the date of the check, please contact Lease Owner Relations.
 You may also sign up for Direct Deposit (EFT) to eliminate these kinds of delays.

 Can a check 180 days or older be cashed?

 Uncashed checks will be invalid after 180 days of issuance.
-Please contact Owner Relations to have funds reissued.
+Please contact Lease Owner Relations to have a new check issued.

 What should I do if I have questions regarding my check detail?

 Please contact Lease Owner Relations via phone or e-mail.